Saint-Pierre-en-Faucigny

-Saint-Pierre-en-Faucigny (/fr/) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Eastern France.
+Saint-Pierre-en-Faucigny (/fr/; Savoyard: Rmiyi) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Eastern France.

 It is located in the historical province of Faucigny in Savoy hence its name.
-The town had 6,389 inhabitants in 2016.
-It was born from the fusion in 1965 of the communes of Passeirier, Saint-Maurice-de-Rumilly and Saint-Pierre-de-Rumilly.
+The town was born from the fusion in 1965 of the communes of Passeirier, Saint-Maurice-de-Rumilly and Saint-Pierre-de-Rumilly.

 Saint-Pierre-en-Faucigny is situated between Bonneville just to the east and La Roche-sur-Foron to the west.